yetanotherco/null-vm/README.md

 # Null VM

-Verifiable VM made in collaboration with Lambdaclass and 3MI
+Verifiable VM made in collaboration with [Lambdaclass](https://lambdaclass.com/) and [3MI Labs](https://www.3milabs.tech/)

 Non-null name TBD

 We are developing an open-source verifiable virtual machine that allows users to prove the correctness of the execution of a given program with an input stream.

-Right now, this is a project under development and experimentation and should not be used in production!
+Right now, this is a project under development and experimentation and must not be used in production!

 ## Design choices